konnyoung/kennyy/README.md

 Kenny is a multilingual Discord music bot built with `discord.py`, Wavelink, and Lavalink.
 It delivers reliable playback and a polished slash-command UXs.

 ## Feature Highlights
-- Seamless music playback with queue controls, filters, search, and lyrics powered by Lavalink multi-node failover.
+- Seamless music playback with queue controls, filters, search, and Lavalink-powered lyrics (including live sync when timed data is available).
 - Autocomplete search with aggressive timeouts to avoid Discord "Unknown interaction" errors.
 - Automatic channel-status presence updates, lonely-listener auto-pause, and configurable loop/shuffle modes.
 - Persistent guild language preferences and bot presence stored in MongoDB.